XeraRequiem/Java-Database/README.md

  # Java Database

-Example implementation of SURLY database.
+Example implementation of database in Java.

 Include the argument "-input" to input SQL commands in the console.